This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Store Turtle Cookies

-Can you freeze turtle cookies?
-Yes, you can!
+Yes, you can freeze turtle cookies!
 I even like them straight from the freezer sometimes – it feels like a frozen treat.
 If that’s not your thing, just thaw them in the fridge.

 A Turtle Cookie Recipe for the Local Food Pantry